Azure/azure-sdk-tools/tools/test-proxy/documentation/test-proxy/trusting-cert-per-language.md

 On a Mac(OS X), If port 5000 is the problem, you need to check the 'AirPlay' sharing feature in settings or kill port process. [see here](https://github.com/Azure/azure-sdk-tools/pull/3739#issuecomment-1207217025)

-Make sure you don't have customized proxy settings in .bash or .zshrc file, otherwise any test that tries to connect to local proxy may hang forever.
+Make sure you don't have customized proxy settings as environment variables in .bashrc or .zshrc file, otherwise any test that tries to connect to local proxy may hang forever.

 ```
 # DO NOT have settings like below unless it's set to localhost 5000